Treats infections. Also treats anthrax infection after possible exposure. This medicine is a fluoroquinolone antibiotic.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- You may take this medicine with or without food.
-Do not take this medicine with milk, yogurt, or other dairy products.
-Do not drink any juice with calcium added when you take this medicine.
+- Do not take this medicine with milk, yogurt, or other dairy products.
+Do not drink juice that has calcium in it when you take this medicine.
 You may have dairy products or juice as part of a larger meal and then take this medicine with that meal.
-If you use antacids, sucralfate (Carafate®), or mineral supplements and multivitamins with calcium, iron, or zinc, take ciprofloxacin at least 2 hours before or 6 hours after these medicines.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.